 Part 4 · The Missing Signal

-India’s welfare went digital with a simple promise.
-On the ground, people talked less about algorithms and more about apps they could not open, forms they could not read, and the operators who made it all go through.
+India’s welfare systems went digital with a promise of simplification.
+On the ground, many people spoke less about algorithms and more about apps they could not open, forms they could not read, and the operators who made the process possible.

-Field insight: Intermediaries did not disappear.
-They changed shape, from local fixers to portal agents and data entry operators.
+Field observation: Intermediaries did not disappear.
+In many accounts, they simply changed form, from local fixers to portal agents and data-entry operators.

 Own smartphone: ~62% Shared/basic phone: ~28% Employer/none: ~10%

-“I applied online” often means a nephew uploaded someone’s Aadhaar.
-When that application is rejected, the person who needs the benefit has no easy way to check status or appeal.
+“I applied online” often meant a nephew uploaded someone’s Aadhaar.
+When that application was rejected, the person who needed the benefit had no easy way to check status or appeal.

 Construction worker, Mumbai